Hill Running Benefits: Why You Need Hills In Your Training Program

 "Training to failure is failure of training" - Arthur Lydiard

-Whether you are running an interval session, a tempo or a hill session, you should always have a fair bit left at the end of your session, you should always be able to do a couple extra reps at the end if you had to.
+Whether you are running an interval session, a tempo run, or a hill session, you should always have a fair bit left at the end of your session, you should always be able to do a couple extra reps at the end if you had to.

 The benefits of running hills